Dhruv1560/Dhruv1560.github.io/README.md

       <div class="w3-container w3-card w3-white w3-margin-bottom">
         <h2 class="w3-text-grey w3-padding-16"><i class="fa fa-certificate fa-fw w3-margin-right w3-xxlarge w3-text-teal"></i>Key Summary</h2>
         <div class="w3-container">
-          <p>Computer science post graduated in Cyber Security and active member of ISC2 and CompTIA with over 2
+          <p>Graduated in computer engineering and post graduated in Cyber Security and active member of ISC2 and
-             years of experience in study and certification.
-I have knowledge of troubleshooting and resolving technical issues.
-I recently got CompTIA Security+ SY0-701 on my 1st attempt and required 2 years of experience to pass.
-As Canadian permanent resident, seeking for a position where my knowledge and skills can assist the enterprise enhance its existing security solutions.
-Currently preparing for certificates and willing to relocate for the right opportunity.</p>
+             CompTIA with over 2 years of experience in study and practicing techniques of cybersecurity, information and network security with remarkable attention to details and analytical skills.
+I have knowledge of troubleshooting, upgrading system, installing network components and resolving technical issues.
+As Canadian permanent resident, seeking for a position where my knowledge and skills can assist the enterprise enhance its existing security solutions and increase profits alongside with my personal and professional development.</p>
           <hr>
         </div>
       </div>